 Organic substances from plant residues, animal residues of worms, insects and small animals of all kinds as well as dead ones microorganisms such as seaweed. bacteria and mushrooms be in humus transformed.
-The essential for plant growth nitrogen compounds (Nitrate, ammonium) as well as others nutrient released.
+At the same time, they become essential for plant growth nitrogen compounds (Nitrate, ammonium) as well as others nutrient released.
 In the decomposition of organic residues such as wood, leaves, roots or animal corpses mushrooms and bacteria play the main role.
 Insects such as ground mites are important because of their crushing feeding activities.
 Earthworms are critically involved in soil loosening, mixing and the formation of stable clay-humus complexes that are formed in the earthworm gut and excreted as feces.
-These contribute to the structural stability of the soil and can easily bind water-soluble nutrients and thus make longer available to the plants.
+These contribute to the structural stability of the soil and can easily bind water-soluble nutrients and thus make longer available for the plants.

 Each soil consists of soil horizons (soil layers) with special properties.
-They are almost always horizontal and can be seen in the soil profile (vertical section of the soil in a dig).
+They are almost always horizontal and can be seen in the soil profile (vertical section of the soil in a excavation).
 The sequence is the essential criterion for determining the soil type.
-From top to bottom, a soil is divided into an organic soil horizon or HLO horizon (peat from plant remains, litter) and a tripartite mineral horizon.
-These are A-horizon (mineral topsoil with an animated, humus-rich layer), B-horizon (mineral subsoil with humus-poor layer with fine soil already chemically sand, silt or clay) and C-horizon (little changed source rock with physical weathering).
-By deep mechanical tillage horizons are mixed.
+From top to bottom is a soil divided into an organic soil horizon or HLO horizon (peat from plant remains, litter) and a tripartite mineral horizon.
+These are A-horizon (mineral topsoil with animate, humus-rich layer), B-horizon (mineral subsoil with humus-poor layer with fine soil already chemically sand, silt or clay) and C-horizon (little changed source rock with physical weathering).
+Through deep mechanical tillage horizons are mixed.
 Depending on the climate and Erosional action The A or B horizon may also be missing or only marginally formed.

-The French, in particular, have recognized the importance of the interaction of climate-rock-soil-location-micro-climate and grape variety very early on and this in the creation of the term terroir raised to their philosophy, so to speak.
+Especially the French have recognized the importance of the interaction of climate-rock-soil-location-small-climate and grape variety very early on and this in the creation of the term terroir elevated to her philosophy, so to speak.
 The terroir with the suitable grape varieties is used in the classification of wine regions as Appellation d'Origine Protégée (AOP) defined by wine law.
-This is a clear difference to the philosophy, for example in Germany and Austria, where not the location, but mainly the grape variety and the resulting varietal pure vintage wines given great (too much) importance.
+This is a clear difference to the philosophy, for example, in Germany and Austria, where not the location, but mainly the grape variety and the resulting pure varietal vintage wines is given great (too much) importance.

-Of great advantage is when the Rebstock his roots must drill as deep as possible into the ground.
-Due to the ability of soils as ion exchanger To function, ie to exchange nutrient salts in the soil solution against the protons released by the plant (H +) and anions (OH-), the supply of the roots with essential nutrients and allows trace elements in the first place.
+Of great advantage is when the Rebstock must drill its roots as deep as possible into the ground.
+Due to the ability of soils as ion exchanger To act, ie to exchange nutrient salts in the soil solution against the protons released by the plant (H +) and anions (OH-), the supply of the roots with essential nutrients and trace elements made possible in the first place.
 The absorbed minerals are found in total extract a wine again.
 The vine needs around twenty essential trace elements and the main nutrients to thrive optimally.
 As a permanent crop, it is less dependent on fertile soils than annual crops.
-There are not infrequently layers with very barren soils, where high-quality wines grow.
-But that does not mean that the less quality of nutrients in the soil, the better the quality of the wine.
+It is not uncommon for vineyards with very poor soils to grow quality wines.
+But that does not mean that the less quality of nutrients is available in the soil, the better the quality of the wine.

-A good vineyard soil should be rather lean, medium to deep, well aerated, permeable to water and not compacted, rich but not too rich, not too rich in humus but rich in mineral components.
-The best layers are so-called slopes because this creates an almost vertical angle of incidence for the sun's rays in late summer, and thus the maximum of radiation can be exploited.
-The best location on the slope is the wind-calmed concave center (belly, navel, kidney), where the highest temperature sums be reached and the soil is usually well drained.
-Soil color also plays an important role, as dark soils absorb the heat of the sun faster and more extensively, while light soils reflect light so that such soils do not heat up so quickly and so much.
-The suitability of an area for viticulture is called Weinbauwürdigkeit, which can be determined on the basis of a list of criteria.
+A good vineyard soil should be rather lean, medium to deep, well aerated, permeable to water and not compacted, rich but not too fat, not too rich in humus but rich in mineral components.
+The best locations are so-called slopes because this creates an almost vertical angle of incidence for the sun's rays in late summer, and thus the maximum of radiation can be exploited.
+The best location on a slope is the wind-calmed concave center (belly, navel, kidney), where the highest temperature sums be reached and the soil is usually well drained.
+Soil color also plays an important role, because dark soils absorb the heat of the sun more quickly and comprehensively, while light soils reflect light so that such soils do not heat up so quickly and not so much.
+The suitability of an area for viticulture is called Weinbauwürdigkeit, which can be determined by means of a list of criteria.

-Alberese: Italian name for the weathered sandstone that occurs, for example, in the best Chianti areas (see also Galestro).
+Alberese: Italian name for the weathered sandstone occurring, for example, in the best Chianti areas (see also Galestro).

-Alluvium / Alluvion (alluvial soil ): Alluvium / Alluvion alluvium .
+Alluvium / Alluvion (alluvial soil ): Alluvium / Alluvium flooded with sediment.
 The geological name for the flooding is "fluviatil".
-Alluvium is also another name for the Holocene, the most recent and since the end of the last ice age about 10,000 years to this day enduring earth ages.
-Alluvial soils are mostly fine-grained, very fertile soil types that arise in the flood and estuarine areas of rivers.
-They consist of flushed and sedimented water sediment soil particles.
+Alluvium is also another name for the Holocene, the most recent and since the end of the last ice age about 10,000 years to this day enduring geographic era.
+Alluvial soils are mostly fine-grained, very fertile soil types, which arise in the flood and estuarine areas of rivers.
+They consist of heranzülülten and absedimentierten in water sediment soil particles.

-Depending on the rate of sinking of the soil particles entrained in the water and the flow velocity of the flood, they consist of clayey mud, silt, sand or in the immediate bank area with high discharge rates and strong erosion dynamics of gravel and pebbles.
+Depending on the sinking rate of the soil particles entrained in the water and the flow velocity of the flood, they consist of clayey mud, silt, sand or in the immediate vicinity of the shore with high discharge rates and strong erosion dynamics of gravel and pebbles.
 Despite predominantly rocky and sandy texture, as for example in the French Médoc, these soils are very suitable for viticulture.
 The secret of the local layers are deposited during various floods and covered with sand and gravel clay lenses inside the alluvial gravel terraces that can store water.
 Such clay layers are formally sought by the vine roots.

 Amphibolite: For the most part black over gray to dark green rock, formed by the metamorphic transformation of basalt (see below) under high pressure and temperature conditions.
 It consists of up to 50% of representatives of the amphibole group such as hornblende (see below) or Tschermakit, and up to 40% from other minerals such as garnet and quartz, and ores such as magnetite and pyrite.

-Aeolian: named after the Greek wind god Aeolus, caused by the wind phenomena.
-By an Aeolian transport fine material such as loess, silt (silt) or clay is released from the source material such as loose rock and transported by the wind over long distances.
-Aeolian weathering refers to the removal of rocks by moving sand grains, fine gravel, etc. with the effect of a sandblast blower.
+Aeolian: named after the Greek wind god Aeolus, appearances caused by the wind.
+By an Aeolian transport fine material such as loess, silt (silt) or clay from the source material such as loose rock is triggered and transported by the wind over long distances.
+Aeolian weathering refers to the removal of rocks by sand grains moving through the wind, fine gravel etc. with the effect of a sandblast blower.
 This creates an aeolian weathered soil.

 Arkose: The geological term describes a pink to reddish, coarse-grained sandstone with a high proportion of feldspar, which occurs mainly in dry, arid areas.
 It leads to the more granular granitic rocks.